dnhuang/kaggle-projects/nobel-laureates/README.md

 Was surfing randomly around Kaggle one day and saw this dataset; thought it could work.
 Had to do some preprocessing and ran into some annoying outlier and null values, but I took care of them with imputation and simple removal.

-Created some simple visualizations in `eda.ipynb` with `seaborn` and `matplotlib`; noticed some interesting trends particularly with regards to gender.
+Created some simple visualizations in `eda_and_preprocessing.ipynb` with `seaborn` and `matplotlib`; noticed some interesting trends particularly with regards to gender.

 The heatmaps (motivation of the project) were created using Tableau.